Darrell Henderson Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 - He has received 110 of his team's 212 carries this season (51.9%).

-- The Rams have called a pass in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Rams have run 56.6% passing plays and 43.4% rushing plays this season.
+They rank third in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the Titans.